top of page

 text explanation of LRTK Phone

-RTK (Real-Time Kinematic) surveying is a groundbreaking technology that enables centimeter-level positioning in real time by satellite positioning.
-However, in actual fieldwork one often hears that "RTK won't easily FIX (an integer-fixed solution cannot be obtained)."
-If the solution remains float, positional errors can reach several tens of centimeters, potentially causing rework or re-measurement due to insufficient accuracy.
+RTK (Real-Time Kinematic) surveying is a groundbreaking technique that enables centimeter-level (half-inch accuracy) high-precision positioning in real time using satellite positioning.
+However, in the field you will often hear complaints that “RTK won’t FIX (a fixed solution can’t be obtained).”
+If the solution remains a float, positional errors can reach tens of centimeters (tens of inches), potentially causing rework or re-measurement due to insufficient accuracy.

-This article takes up five representative factors that are considered the main causes of RTK not fixing, and provides a thorough explanation of each.
-We cover common causes such as satellite reception environment issues, troubles receiving correction data, and mistakes in reference point coordinates, and introduce key points to prevent accuracy degradation and work interruptions.
+This article takes up five representative causes that are commonly considered as the main reasons RTK won’t fix, and explains each in detail.
+We cover frequent causes such as poor satellite reception environment, troubles receiving correction data, and errors in reference point coordinates, and present key points to prevent accuracy degradation and work interruptions.
 Survey professionals should find this useful.
-At the end of the article we also introduce a new easy surveying solution, LRTK, that solves these challenges.
+At the end of the article we also introduce a new simple surveying solution “LRTK” that can solve these problems.

 Poor satellite reception environment